isuihko/jSelolaskuri/README.md

 31.7. - 1.8.2018 Refactoring continued finally, cleaning and reorganizing code, taking new features from C# version.
 Data made hidden and used getters and setters.
 Added the exactly same unit tests that C# version has (modified to make them work).

 2.8.2018 Added jComboBox for storing opponent+result input (which can have a lot of number) for later use so it can be chosen again, modified and used in new calculations.
+Added also executable file dist/JavaSelolaskuri.jar which can be downloaded and executed with command line java -jar JavaSelolaskuri.jar

 ------